-The Specific Carbohydrate Diet (or SCD diet), is a regime in which homemade yogurt plays a crucial role in restoring proper gut health.
-Common yogurt strains such as Lactobacillus bulgaricus and Streptococcus thermophilus are allowed.
-But anything with ‘bifid’ in its name such as Lactobacillus Bifidus, Bifidobacterium longum, etc should be avoided.
+In the Specific Carbohydrate Diet homemade yogurt plays a crucial role in restoring proper gut health.
 The thinking is that Bifidus bacteria can be sort of an aggressive neighbor and crowd out other beneficial strains.
 So when repopulating your intestinal tract with probiotics, say after a long course of antibiotics, it may be best to avoid these strains.
 Then, when you’ve reestablished a good population of healthy bacteria, reintroduce Bifidus strains.

 PS, check out our Bulgarian page for another option for an SCD yogurt starter!